Ecclesiastical Household: Scotland

+The King's Household in Scotland (Ecclesiastical) consists of chaplains who are all ministers of the Church of Scotland.
+There are ten "Chaplains in Ordinary" (upon retirement, a chaplain may be appointed an "Extra Chaplain").
+Two Domestic Chaplains are also attached to the Household: the minister at Crathie Kirk (by Balmoral Castle) and the minister at the Canongate Kirk (by the Palace of Holyroodhouse in Edinburgh).

+The Dean of the Chapel Royal in Scotland oversees ecclesiastical arrangements in the Household.
+The Dean is usually appointed from among the chaplains.
+The current Dean (since 2019) is Professor David Fergusson, who was also appointed Dean of the Thistle at the same time.

+History

+As in England (and elsewhere), bishops and clergy held offices in the Scottish royal court from the earliest days of the monarchy of Scotland.
+The Scottish Chapel Royal, specifically, was established (or re-established) by James IV at Stirling Castle in 1501; it consisted of sixteen canons, nine prebendaries and six boys.
+The Scottish Reformation severely curtailed the musical life of the chapel, and in 1571 the organ in the chapel in Stirling Castle was dismantled.

+After the Union of the Crowns, James VI and I sought to Anglicanise the Kirk, beginning with the Scottish Chapel Royal.
+His efforts were rebuffed, but taken up anew by his son, Charles I (whose Scottish coronation, in 1633, took place using the full Anglican rite, in the Abbey of Holyrood).
+The ensuing 'Bishops' Wars' were a component of the period of civil war which culminated in Charles's execution.

 List of Chaplains in the Household in England

 The College of Chaplains consists of those appointed chaplain to the monarch.
 They are honorary chaplains who do not fulfill any formal duties.
 They preach once a year in the Chapel Royal.

 During the reign of Queen Victoria, there were 36 Chaplains-in-Ordinary and a number of honorary chaplains.
 A new appointment as chaplain would traditionally be made among the honorary chaplains.
 Upon his accession in 1901, Edward VII reduced the number of chaplains-in-ordinary to 12 and removed the prerequisite that a chaplain need previously have been appointed an honorary chaplain.

 Chaplains appointed as a bishop or to other senior church positions leave the household.